dataes/test-craft-people/README.md

 SETUP
 ========

-A Symfony 4 project, with an API skeleton using JWT for user authentication.
+A Symfony 4 (LTS) project, with an API skeleton using JWT for user authentication.

 ## Installation